ROCm/hipBench/README.md

 - clang++: 9 -> 18
 - cl.exe: 2019 -> 2022 (19.29, 29.39)
 - Headers are tested with C++17 -> C++20.

+# Known limitations

+Generally, we aim for feature parity with NVBench.
+Currently, we do not support CUDA devices with HIP's CUDA backend.
+If this feature is relevant to your project, please let us know by opening a feature request on Github.

 # Getting Started